CodeYourFuture/curriculum/content/js1/sprints/2/prep/index.md

 🤔 In our diagram we need a way to show what happens to the current executing line when a function is called.

 {{<note type="activity" title="exercise">}}
-Given the code above, try using the visualisation diagrams to work out what happens when makeFreeting` is called on line 278.
+Given the code above, try using the visualisation diagrams to work out what happens when `makeGreeting` is called on line 8.

 What happens to the arrow indicating the current line of code that we're executing.
 What else do you notice when `makeGreeting` is called above?